Apprenticeship Programs at

 Lake Area Technical College

 What is an Apprenticeship Program?

-In its efforts to help fill the workforce gap, Lake Area Technical Institute now offers Registered Apprenticeships in select programs for students who wish to secure a degree in a high-demand field while earning a salary.
+In its efforts to help fill the workforce gap, Lake Area Tech now offers Registered Apprenticeships in select programs for students who wish to secure a degree in a high-demand field while earning a salary.
 The Learn Where You Earn apprenticeship combines classroom theory and valuable on-the-job, hands-on training at a participating business/industry.
 While completing the apprenticeship, students will learn the necessary skill sets to successfully enter the workforce pipeline.
 Our Registered Apprenticeship Programs meet national standards for registration with the U.S. Department of Labor or federally recognized State Apprenticeship Agencies.

 Students enrolled in registered apprenticeship programs can expect to:

 - Earn Lake Area Tech credit or even a certificate or degree

 - Receive industry-aligned education under the supervision of a qualified mentor

 - Learn on-the-job using current technology and equipment